sanyambassi/thales-cdsp-crdp-mcp-server/README.md

 ## Overview

 This MCP server enables AI applications and LLMs to securely protect and reveal sensitive data through the CipherTrust CRDP service.
-It supports both individual and bulk protect and reveal operations with policy versioning support.
+It supports both individual and bulk protect and reveal operations with comprehensive versioning support.

+## Demo Videos

+- **Video 1**: [Link to be added] - Deployment and usage with Cursor AI
+- **Video 2**: [Link to be added] - How to use the n8n workflows

 ## Features